 Graduate School Timeline

 Note that this is a general timeline that may not fit your individual needs/timelines.
-While this timeline starts towards the end of your junior year, it’s never too early to start considering graduate school.
+While this timeline starts towards the end of your junior year, it’s never too early or too late to start considering graduate school.
 Many people wait one or several years after getting an undergraduate degree to pursue graduate school.
 If you need help or just want to talk through wherever you are in the process of considering and applying to graduate school, meet with a pre-graduate advisor for an individualized plan!
 Set up an appointment through Starfish on MyMercer.

 - What are your goals (career & personal)?
 Does graduate school fit?
 Will an advanced degree help meet your goals?